ViktorC/C-ATTL3/README.md

 # C-ATTL3
 A neural network library written in C++.
-C-ATTL3 uses [Eigen](http://eigen.tuxfamily.org), the popular linear algebra library when run on the CPU.
-It allows for the easy construction and training of feed-forward neural networks ranging from simple MLPs to state-of-the-art convolutional InceptionNets, ResNets, Inception-ResNets, and DenseNets.
-C-ATTL3 also supports different floating point scalar types such as `float`, `double`, and `long double`.
+C-ATTL3 uses [Eigen](http://eigen.tuxfamily.org), the popular linear algebra library.
+It allows for the easy construction and training of both feed-forward and recurrent neural networks ranging from simple MLPs and RNNs to state-of-the-art InceptionNets, ResNets, DenseNets, convolutional LSTMs, and other complex architecures.
+C-ATTL3 supports rank 1, 2, and 3 data and different floating point scalar types such as `float`, `double`, and `long double`.
+The Doxygen documentation of the library can be found [here](https://viktorc.github.io/C-ATTL3/html/).

 The highest level building blocks of the different architectures are the neural network implementations provided by the library.
 Using these implementations, either as modules in a composite constellation or as standalone networks, almost any neural network architecture can be constructed.
-They are the following (NOT UP TO DATE!):
+They are the following:
-* SequentialNeuralNetwork
+* FeedforwardNeuralNetwork (NS)
-* ParallelNeuralNetwork
+* ParallelNeuralNetwork (NS)
+* UnidirectionalNeuralNetwork (S)
+  * RecurrentNeuralNetwork (S)
+  * LSTMNeuralNetwork (S)
+* BidirectionalNeuralNetwork (S)
+* SequentialNeuralNetwork (S)
-* CompositeNeuralNetwork
+* CompositeNeuralNetwork (NS/S)
-* ResidualNeuralNetwork
+* ResidualNeuralNetwork (NS)
-* DenseNeuralNetwork
+* DenseNeuralNetwork (NS)

-Sequential neural networks are ordinary networks with a set of layers through which the input is propagated.
-Parallel neural nets, on the other hand, contain one or more 'lanes' of networks through which the input is simultaneously propagated and eventually concatenated along the depth dimension.
-Composite neural networks, similarly to parallel networks, are composed of one or more sub-nets; however, these nets are stacked sequentially.
-Residual networks and dense networks are implementations of the [ResNet](https://arxiv.org/abs/1512.03385) and [DenseNet](https://arxiv.org/abs/1608.06993) architectures that use composite neural networks as their sub-modules.
-Both the inputs and outputs of these neural networks are rank-four tensors which allow for the representation of batches of images or data of lower rank.
+These neural networks are either sequential (S) or non-sequential (NS).
+Non-sequential networks handle inputs of rank 2 to 4 where the first rank represents the samples thus allowing for (mini-) batch training.
+On the other hand, sequential networks handle inputs of rank 3 to 5 where the first rank, similarly to that of non-sequential networks' inputs, represents the samples and the second rank represents the time steps.
+Feedforward neural networks are ordinary networks with a set of layers through which the non-sequential input is propagated.
+Parallel neural nets, on the other hand, contain one or more 'lanes' of non-sequential networks through which the input is simultaneously propagated and eventually concatenated along either the highest or lowest rank.
+Both vanilla recurrent neural networks and LSTMs support arbitrary output schedules and multiplicative integration.
+A bidirectional network takes a unidirectional network which it clones and reverses yielding two recurrent networks processing the input data from its two opposite ends along the time step rank.
+The outputs of the two unidirectional subnets of a bidirectional net can be either concatenated or summed.
+Sequential networks function as wrappers around non-sequential networks allowing them to be used on sequential data by applying them to each time step.
+Composite neural networks, similarly to parallel networks, are composed of one or more sub-nets; however, these nets are stacked sequentially and can be either sequential or non-sequential.
+Residual networks and dense networks are implementations of the [ResNet](https://arxiv.org/abs/1512.03385) and [DenseNet](https://arxiv.org/abs/1608.06993) architectures that use non-sequential composite neural networks as their sub-modules.

 The lower level building blocks of neural networks are the layers.
 C-ATTL3 contains a wide selection of layers that can be used for the construction of highly effective sequential neural network modules.
 The available layer types are the following:
+* KernelLayer
   * FCLayer
+  * ConvLayer (3)
 * ActivationLayer
   * IdentityActivationLayer
   * ScalingActivationLayer